lisajankk/articulated_arm_robot/README.md

 # Articulated Arm Robot Visualization

-This project aims to create an animated visualization of an articulated arm robot using JavaFX.
+This project aims to create an animated visualization of an articulated arm robot using **JavaFX**.
 The JavaFX framework's basic functionalities were utilized to implement the project.

 The project consists of two main parts: a 3D visualization and the underlying code responsible for rendering the 3D scene.